sarvamai/llm_intent_entity/README.md

 - **Intent Accuracy**: Percentage of samples where intent is preserved
 - **Entity Score**: Mean/median/std of entity preservation scores (0-1)
-- **Combined Score**: Weighted combination of intent and entity scores

 ## Configuration